endurox-dev/endurox-python/README.rst

     $ python3 ./setup.py install --user

-Or if `pip3` is available, install in following way:
+Or if `pip3` is available, install it in the following way:

 .. code:: bash